When a soul transitions from the physical plane, a new journey begins.

 What is the Celebration of Life Ceremony?

 The Celebration of Life Ceremony is a series of specific Vedic ceremonies offered to bless and serve a soul after death.
-The ceremonies are held over four days at the Sathya Sai Maa Shaktidhaam Ashram in Varanasi, India.
+The ceremonies are held over five days at the Sathya Sai Maa Shaktidhaam Ashram in Varanasi, India.
 They are performed by Vedic priests and energetically presided over by Her Holiness Sai Maa.

 The Celebration of Life Ceremony is offered in honor of one soul, at any time up to 12 months after death.
 A designated representative, traditionally a close family member, must travel to India with the ashes of the departed to participate in the ceremony.